× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 • Its Armor bonus increases by 1;

-• pick one of the following, or something similar: flashlight, grappling hook and 20m of rope, night vision goggles, or crowbar and small hammer: that tool is now affixed to the Exoskeleton and can be used at the cost of 3.5 seconds;
+• Pick one of the following, or something similar: flashlight, grappling hook and 20m of rope, night vision goggles, or crowbar and small hammer: that tool is now affixed to the Exoskeleton and can be used at the cost of 3.5 seconds;

-• charges can now either perform a jump that is triple your normal jump height/distance or triple your speed for the next 15 seconds.
+• Charges can now either perform a jump that is triple your normal jump height/distance or triple your speed for the next 15 seconds.

 Level 2.
 This upgrade further increases the capabilities of your Exoskeleton, granting the following: